 Succulents love sunshine and dry soil, so don't overwater.
 Some suggest that you only water when the plants look like they're about to shrivel.

+There you have it!
 Succulents are an easy way to refresh your home to make it naturally healthy.
 And they’re so darn cute!

 Here are more brilliant ideas for introducing them into your home (click photos for sources).